-Summary of changes previously recommended to the Proposed Franchising Scheme was taken to introduce the Proposed Franchising Scheme on 6 March 2020.
-As a result of this, it was recommended that the dates would be removed and would only be included if a decision was taken to introduce franchising
+Summary of changes previously recommended to the Proposed Franchising Scheme event no decision was taken to introduce the Proposed Franchising Scheme on 6 March 2020.
+As a result of this, it was recommended that the dates would be removed.
+Instead, those specific dates would remain blank and would only be included if a decision was taken to introduce franchising

-- 2.117 TfGM's Consultation Report and the 27 June 2020 report to GMCA proposed that the Proposed Franchising Scheme should be modified so that: - Any dates included in the Proposed Franchising Scheme would be removed.
+- 2.117 TfGM's Consultation Report and the 27 June 2020 report to GMCA proposed that the Proposed Franchising Scheme should be modified so that: - Any specific dates which are to be included in the Proposed Franchising Scheme would be removed.
 As set out above, dates were only included for illustrative purposes and some consultees commented on whether those dates would be appropriate.
-In any event no decision
+In any

-- The description of GMCA's proposed plans for consultation on how well the Proposed Franchising Scheme would be changed so that GMCA would consult sooner than originally proposed - The scheme includes dates on which services might first be provided under a franchise contract in each sub-area.
-The Proposed Franchising Scheme set out when GMCA could first enter into franchise contracts in each sub-area and the nine-month period that had to expire until a service could start.
-Although these additional dates (being the date nine months after it was proposed that franchise contracts would be entered into in each sub-area) merely spell out what was implicit, they are also proposed to be included in the Proposed Franchising Scheme to comply with the relevant regulations. - 2.118 Further information on the outcome of the previous consultation and what changes to the Proposed Franchising Scheme were recommended can be found at sections 13 and 14 of the Consultation Report.
+- The description of GMCA's proposed plans for consultation on how well the Proposed Franchising Scheme is working would be changed so that GMCA would consult sooner than originally proposed - The scheme would include the dates on which services might first be provided under a franchise contract in each sub-area.
+During the previous consultation, the Proposed Franchising Scheme set out when GMCA could first enter into franchise contracts in each sub-area and the nine-month period that had to expire until a service could start.
+Although these additional dates (being the date nine months after it was proposed that franchise contracts would be entered into in each sub-area) merely spell out what was implicit, they are also proposed to be included in the Proposed Franchising Scheme to comply with the relevant regulations.
+It was therefore proposed that those dates would be included in the Proposed Franchising Scheme, despite the fact that as set out above, the dates would remain blank and would only be included if a decision was taken to introduce franchising. - 2.118 Further information on the outcome of the previous consultation and what changes to the Proposed Franchising Scheme were recommended can be found at sections 13 and 14 of the Consultation Report.